Soroka wins 8th straight decision, Braves mash Mets

+ATLANTA (AP) — Mike Soroka knows he doesn’t have to pitch perfectly when the Atlanta Braves keep scoring runs so often.

+“Everything’s just hard-hit baseball after hard-hit baseball,” Soroka said.
+“It’s contagious.
+It carries out to the mound for all of us.”

-ATLANTA (AP) — Mike Soroka won his eighth straight decision, Ozzie Albies homered and drove in four runs, and the surging Atlanta Braves beat the New York Mets 12-3 on Monday night.
+Soroka won his eighth straight decision, Ozzie Albies homered and drove in four runs, and the surging Braves beat the New York Mets 12-3 on Monday night.

-Nick Markakis hit a tiebreaking, two-run single in the fifth inning as the NL East-leading Braves improved to 13-3 in June, best in the majors this month.
-Atlanta, which scored 15 runs a day earlier against Philadelphia, has plated 90 runs in winning 10 of its last 11.
+Nick Markakis hit a tiebreaking, two-run single in the fifth inning and Brian McCann reached five times and homered as the NL East-leading Braves improved to 13-3 in June, best in the majors this month.

+Atlanta, which scored 15 runs a day earlier against Philadelphia, has plated 90 runs in winning 10 of its last 11 — the best run the offense Atlanta has had over 11 games since 2006.

+“Everyone’s having just really good, solid at-bats,” Braves manager Brian Snitker said.
+“The takes are good.
+They’re not missing on pitches and getting good decisions on them.
+Everybody is just geared up and focused on their at-bats.”

 New York continued to struggle on the road, losing for the 12th time in 16 games away from Citi Field and dropping 8½ games behind the Braves.